 Uses for chromium picolinate

-Here I will essentially focus on the main reason chromium picolinate is used as a supplement in the thriving health and fitness industry with a view to boosting weight loss, increasing energy levels, and also its role in anti aging.
+In this post I will only be focusing on the reasons why chromium picolinate is used as a supplement in the thriving health and fitness industry with a view to boosting weight loss, increasing energy levels, and its role in anti aging.
 We will also be looking at some scientific studies to find out if it actually works for weight loss specifically.

 Chromium Picolinate and Weight Loss

 So here’s the deal, who doesn’t have blood sugar dips and troughs every now and then, or even all the time, as many people do?
 One of the culprits of this problem is the hormonal changes that occur during the female monthly cycle when you may start craving with abandon refined carbohydrates and sugary treats and have no idea why!

 The good news is, we really can’t help it ladies.
 These cravings are real, and are down to the dips in serotonin which can happen during premenstrual hormone fluctuations.
 This has the side effect of making you crave carbohydrates for the simple fact that they are the building blocks of that much needed serotonin.

 Punishing yourself only makes matters worse!

 For many, along with this feeling of lack of self control, comes a feeling of guilt that leaves you even more depressed.
 It can be a vicious cycle that is hard to break, which can lead to a reliance on the serotonin boost delivered by SUGAR.
 And then, as if that wasn’t bad enough, the whole host of new problems that come along with a high sugar diet.

 How to keep blood sugar stable